NFT-DAO/Governance-HOLON/README.md

 ## Genesis of the Governance HOLON GitHub
 This repository originates from the community of contributers to [Comprehensive NFT Framework Collab](https://cardano.ideascale.com/a/dtd/Comprehensive-NFT-Framework-Collab/334521-48088), a [Project Cataylyst](https://cardano.ideascale.com/) proposal that contributes to the future of [Cardano](https://cardano.org/).

-## To participate in the NFT-DAO Governance HOLON GitHub :
-* Submit issues
-* Fork this repository
-* Submit Pull Requests